Obaidah-Jbreel/tPanel/README.md

   * FTP Management System .
   * DMS either for mysql or sqlite3 .
 # **LICENSE**
-Ignore all the licenses, But you need to obey the following rules ( Let's get more freedom!! ).
+Ignore all the licenses, But you need to obey the following rules .

-This Project Protected by the following Rules :

 * Any of the private edition of tPanel should be the branch of tPanel main